DigonIO/scheduler/doc/pages/guides/time_zones.rst

     `datetime` or :class:`~scheduler.job.Job` objects with timezones.

-For demonstration purposes, we will create a :class:`~scheduler.core.Scheduler` with :class:`~scheduler.job.Job`\ s defined in different time zones of the world.
+For demonstration purposes, we will create a :class:`~scheduler.core.Scheduler` with :class:`~scheduler.job.Job`\ s defined in different timezones of the world.

-First create the time zones of a few known cities and a useful function to schedule.
+First create the timezones of a few known cities and a useful function to schedule.

 .. code-block:: pycon